Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 The prefix `owl` is conventionally used as shorthand for this IRI in OWL ontologies, and is used this way in the tables above.

-> **Note**: OWL profiles share the same IRI with full OWL.
+> **Note:** OWL profiles share the same IRI with full OWL.
 It is up to the ontology designer to avoid using non-compliant vocabulary when creating an ontology with an OWL profile.